twitchyliquid64/debdep/README.md

 debdep.SetArch("amd64")
 ```

-Read & Parse all packages in the Debian repositories.
+Read & Parse all packages in the configured Debian repository.

 ```go